Edmonton-Public-Library/searchme/Readme.md

  -i: Create an index of search terms.
 Checks in $HOME dirs recursively.
  -I{dir1 dir2 dirN}: Create an index of search terms, recursively from specified directories.
  -M: Show ranking, pipe delimited on output to STDOUT.
+ -s{exp}: Include this 'find' globbing expression for additional search params other than '*.sh' and '*.pl'.
  -x: This (help) message.
 ```